Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/RTC/Alarm/readme.txt

                             - Baud rate: 115200

     Instructions:
-        After compiling, it is burned to the evaluation board, powered on, and the serial port prints the output according to the time set by the alarm clock (1 minute by default).
-        When set "#define RTC_ALARM_TEST_TYPE RTC_ALARM_TEST_TYPE_OUTPUT", at this time, the alarm clock output will be switched, and the flipped level will appear at port PC13.
+        After compiling, it is burned to the evaluation board, powered on, and the serial port prints the output according to the time set by the alarm clock (1 minute by default), and the flipped level will appear at PC13.

 4. Matters needing attention
     None